openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

          --save-checkpoints-to outputs \
          --nncf-quantization
 ```
+Note that the number of epochs required for NNCF compression should not be set by command line parameter, since it is
+calculated by the script `compress.py` itself.

-Note that in the command above the parameter `--nncf-quantization` is used to make
+Also note that in the command above the parameter `--nncf-quantization` is used to make
 [int8 quantization](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md)
 of the model.
 If the model supports